yw4rf/portfolio.yw4rf/src/content/posts/HTB/machine-fawn.md

 ## Introduction

 In this walkthrough, we'll use Nmap for port scanning to identify open ports and services, focusing on FTP on port 21.
 We'll enumerate the FTP service, exploit anonymous login, and download the flag.
-This guide covers the technical steps for each phase of the process.
 ```
 Platform: Hack The Box
 Level: Very Easy